Find Out Your Values in 5 Minutes

 -Is my life aligned with my values or do I need to do some work in that area?

 Identifying your top values can be challenging, but it’s an exercise that can strengthen your decision-making skills and improve your happiness.
-Once you identify your main values, you’ll have a better sense of what makes you the most satisfied and fulfilled.
+Once you identify them, you’ll have a better sense of what makes you the most satisfied and fulfilled.

-Of course, your values are subject to change as your definition of success changes.
+Of course, these are subject to change as your definition of success changes.
 You’ll find that as you continue to grow, your values change with your priorities.